fireship-io/fireship.io/content/lessons/stripe-elements-angular/index.md

 ### User Authentication

 It's possible to accept payments without user authentication in place, but most payment systems are coupled to the app's user record.
-Below is a simplified authentiaction service, but make sure to watch the [Firebase OAuth](/lessons/angularfire-google-oauth/) with Angular lesson for in-depth coverage of this topic.
+Below is a simplified authentication service, but make sure to watch the [Firebase OAuth](/lessons/angularfire-google-oauth/) with Angular lesson for in-depth coverage of this topic.
 Basically, we just sign-in with Google and provide a helper method to return the current user as a promise.

 {{< file "ngts" "auth.service.ts" >}}
 ```typescript